Monday, December 10, 2018

 Elaine

 All week long, we were taken out to fancy restaurants, by Al's older cousins and close friends, to celebrate our engagement...
-It felt as if we were floating on a cloud of happiness and were sweeping every one else with us!
-Gifts were arriving daily at Al's parents home...When I expressed my surprise that in America, gifts are being sent Before the wedding', I was told that these were just the engagement gifts, the wedding gifts would come later!"...
+It felt as if we were floating on a cloud of happiness and were sweeping everyone else with us!
+Gifts were arriving daily at Al's parents home...When I expressed my surprise that in America, gifts are being sent Before the wedding, I was told that these were just the engagement gifts; the wedding gifts would come later...

 Clara and I would sit and talk for hours...
-She told me about her childhood in the lower East Side of Manhattan, about her father, who immigrated by himself from Russia to the U.S, shortly after she was born, leaving her and the baby with her parents...
-He worked as a Carpenter for a year and saved enough money to buy"Boat Tickets", for his wife and the small child, to come from Russia to the U.S. Clara was teling me about the two bedroom apartment, she shared with her three brothers, sister and hard working parents,who "Saved every penny" so she could take Piano Lessons...Two years later, they brought their entire family from the Lower East Side of N.Y, to live next to them in New Jersey."In those years Jewish families used to help one another!"
-She told me how her In-Law's ,helped her father and brothers, open a Carpentry Shop, which would eventually became a very large and successful furniture company...
+She told me about her childhood in the lower East Side of Manhattan, her father who immigrated by himself from Russia to the U.S, shortly after she was born leaving his wife and the baby with her parents...
+Her father worked as a Carpenter for a year and saved enough money to buy the "Boat Tickets" for his wife and the small child, who came from Russia to the U.S.A...
+Clara told me about the two small bedrooms apartment, she shared with her three brothers, sister and Hard Working parents, who"Saved every penny" so she could take Piano Lessons...
+Later they would bring their entire family, from the Lower East Side, to live next to them in New Jersey"During that time Jewish families used to help one another!"
+She told me how her In-Law's, helped her father and brothers open a Carpentry Shop, which eventually became a very large and successful Furniture Company...

 Al and Lewis